letsbefriendzz/pycolours/readme.md

 ## RGB -> HSV

+My implementation of the following RGB -> HSV algorithm involves multiple functions, each to define a hue, saturation, and value.
+Each of these functions expects an array of values between 0 - 1; the arithmetic needs our RGB values of 0 - 255 to be converted to a decimal between 0 - 1.
+Thus we create a fractional representation of the RGB value passed as `rgb_frac`, and send this to our functions.

 ```python
 def rgb_to_hsv(rgb):
     rgb_frac = [ rgb[0] / 255, rgb[1] / 255, rgb[2] / 255 ]